Genericity on curves and applications: pseudo-integrable billiards, Eaton lenses and gap distributions: Proof of the Birkhoff genericity along curves

 Since $[0,1]\setminus (I_1\cup I_2)$ is open and its Lebesgue measure is one, we need to prove that for every closed interval $I\subset[0,1]\setminus (I_1\cup I_2)$ the element \eqref{eleu} is Birkhoff generic in $X$ for a.e.\ $s\in I$.
 For every such interval $I$ the map $s\mapsto h_{12}(s)/h_{11}(s)$ yields a $C^2$-diffeomorphism between $I$ and a compact interval $J$.
 Moreover, it gives a $C^2$-map $\varphi:J\to\R$ such that

 Since

-in view of Corollary~\ref{cor;general base}, it suffices to show that for all real $l,b$ the set $\{s\in J:\varphi(s)=ls+b\}$ has zero measure which directly follows from zero Lebesgue measure of the set $I_{l,b}$.
+in view of Corollary~\ref{cor;general base}, it suffices to show that for all real numbers $l,b$ the set $\{s\in J:\varphi(s)=ls+b\}$ has zero measure which follows from the fact that the Lebesgue measure of $I_{l,b}$ is zero .
 This completes the proof. \end{proof}